statsbiblioteket/digital-pligtaflevering-aviser-tools/vagrant/README.md

 Not written yet.

 Successful ingestion of a delivery is indicated with log lines on the form `2016-07-12 ...
-PromptDomsIngesterComponent - result was: Worked on ... successfully`
+PromptDomsIngesterComponent - success was: Worked on ... successfully`

 Updating Summa: